 Director Katherine Dieckmann’s comedy is about the messy everyday hysteria that too many odes to parenthood leave out.
 As Eliza, a former bohemian trying to hold on to her ”creative” side even as she’s become a frazzled mother of two, Uma Thurman turns every task — shopping for a birthday party, retaining a parking space — into an operatic fit of neurosis.
 She’s quite funny, but her performance is at once winning and overstated.
 Parenthood seems only half aware of Eliza’s real problem: that she thinks she’s superior to the choices she’s made.
 B-

-Genre: Comedy; Starring: Anthony Edwards, Uma Thurman, Minnie Driver, Anthony Edwards; Director: Katherine Dieckmann; Author: Katherine Dieckmann; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: Freestyle Releasing
+Genre: Comedy; Starring: Anthony Edwards, Uma Thurman, Minnie Driver, Anthony Edwards; Director: Katherine Dieckmann; Author: Katherine Dieckmann; Release Date Limited: 10/23/2009; Runtime (in minutes): 90; MPAA Rating: PG-13; Distributor: Freestyle Releasing

 Posted October 23 2009 — 12:00 AM EDT